A smiling person wearing glasses and a black jacket, with short brown hair. A woven wall hanging is in the background.

 As a handweaver and textile artist, my work is deeply rooted in the intersection of traditional craft techniques and contemporary sustainable practices.
 Through my creations, I seek to bridge the gap between functional objects and artistic expression, challenging the notion that utility and beauty can be one in the same.

 My artistic process begins with a profound respect for the natural materials I work with - primarily cotton, linen, and wool.
-These fibers, with their inherent textures and sustainable qualities, serve as both my palette and my muse.
 By choosing sustainable, biodegradable materials, I aim to create pieces that not only enhance our living spaces but also honor our connection to the natural world.

 The act of weaving, for me, is a meditative practice that connects me to a long lineage of artisans who have worked with fibers for millennia.
 As I sit at my loom, I find myself in a dialogue with the past, while simultaneously pushing the boundaries of what handwoven textiles can be in our modern context.
-Each piece I create is a careful balance of woven structure and creativity, where the rigid grid of the warp becomes a canvas for exploration through color, texture, and pattern.
+Each piece I create is a careful balance of woven structure and creativity.

 Functionality is at the core of my artistic philosophy.
 I believe that art should not be confined to gallery walls but should integrate seamlessly into our daily lives.
 Whether it's a intricately patterned table runner, a cozy throw blanket, or a set of kitchen towels, my goal is to elevate everyday objects and fashion into works of art that bring joy and beauty to routine activities.